Treatment Offered At

-MemorialCare Health System is committed to being at the forefront of technology and to provide our patients with the best care and outcomes.
-Our highly skilled surgeons are trained in a number of minimally invasive robotic-assisted surgery.
+MemorialCare is committed to being at the forefront of technology and providing our patients with the best care and outcomes.
+Our highly skilled surgeons are trained in a number of minimally invasive robotic-assisted surgical procedures.

 Benefits of Robotic-Assisted Surgery

-Robotic-assisted techniques provide breakthrough capabilities that offer greater patient benefits.
+Robotic-assisted techniques provide breakthrough capabilities that offer numerous patient benefits.

 - Less post-operative pain

 - Reduced blood loss and need for transfusions

 - Quicker recovery and return to normal activities

 How Robotic-Assisted Surgeries are Performed

 Through robotic-assisted visualization, dexterity, precision and control, a surgeon can perform a wide array of procedures through small 1-2 cm incisions.
 During an operation, the surgeon sits at a console to direct the robotic arms to perform the surgery.
 The robot seamlessly and directly translates the surgeon’s natural hand, wrist and finger movements from controls at the console to the surgical instruments inside the patient.

 - Greater range of motion and precision than with hand-manipulated instruments.